From amateur to professional: Business email address

 Step 1: buy your domain

 You’ll need to own a domain before you can get the @yourcompany.com portion of your new email address.
 If you already have a business website, this step is already complete.
 If you don’t, head to a domain registrar, and register your business or brand name.
-I’m a fan of netregistry for this part of the process.
+VentraIP can help you here.

 A custom domain will cost you somewhere between $15 and $20 a year, with prices often a little higher depending on the popularity of the domain.
 Most domains can be bought for a single year, but if you want a .com.au address, you’ll have to buy it for two years, and also quote your ABN during the signup process.

-When you sign up with netregistry, they send you a couple of emails – one of which has your account login details, that lets you manage your domain.
+When you sign up your domain registrar will send you a couple of emails – one of which has your account login details, that lets you manage your domain.
 Keep hold of this email, because you’ll need to log into your domain account in step 3.

 Step 2: get some hosting